jochshen/cse15l-lab-reports/Week1Lab.md

 ![Image](LabImages/buttonImage.png)
 3. Press "Global Password Change Tool"
 4. Press "Proceed to the Password Change Tool"
-5. Scroll down, and for username, enter the letters on the box in step 2 (should start with cs15l)
+5. Scroll down and for username, enter the letters on the box in step 2 (should start with cs15l)
 6. Sign in and they'll send an link to your school email to reset the password.

 **Part 2 - Visual Studio Code**
 1. Press [this](https://code.visualstudio.com/) link and follow the instructions to download Visual Studio Code
-2. After following the instructions, first window should look something like this
+2. After following the instructions,your first window should look something like this
 ![Image](LabImages/vscode.png)
 3. This is where you'll do most of you coding but for today, we'll just be linking your account